-Pedestrian.
-VML recommends that the Virginia Code be amended to clarify the respective rights and duties of pedestrians and vehicle drivers.
-Drivers should be required to stop, not just yield, for pedestrians in all marked and unmarked crosswalks.
-In addition, police need the ability to issue simpler citations than currently allowed under Virginia law to more effectively enforce the laws against jay walking.
+VML recommends that the Code of Virginia be amended to clarify the respective rights and duties of pedestrians and vehicle drivers.
+VML appreciates efforts by the General Assembly to require drivers to stop, not just yield, for pedestrians in all marked and unmarked crosswalks.
+In addition, police need the ability to issue simpler citations than currently allowed under Virginia law to enforce the laws more effectively against jay walking.